chartjs/Chart.js/docs/axes/cartesian/time.md

 The time scale is used to display times and dates.
 When building its ticks, it will automatically calculate the most comfortable unit base on the size of the scale.

+## Date Adapters

+The time scale requires both a date library and corresponding adapter to be present.
+By default, Chart.js includes an adapter for Moment.js.
+You may wish to [exclude moment](../../getting-started/integration.md) and choose from [other available adapters](https://github.com/chartjs/awesome#adapters) instead.

 ## Data Sets

 ### Input Data